 You can fish the tube bait like any other swimming-type jig when rigged with a jig head.
 However, the tube jigs fall in a spiral motion, and most of your strikes will happen when the bait falls, so be aware of this.

 Crawdads / Craw Worms

-I tend to bunch plastic crawdad lures into two groups - realistic crawdads and worm type crawdads.
-As the name implies, realistic crawdads are baits that actually took like real crawdads.
-The Castaic Soft Bait crawdads and the Renosky Super Claw Crawfish are a perfect example of these.
-These baits typically involve the use of a jig head and as such, are primarily limited to jig-like presentations.
+I tend to bunch plastic crawdad lures into two groups - realistic crawdads and worm-type crawdads.
+As the name implies, realistic crawdads are baits that took like real crawdads.
+The Savage Gear 4D Craw and the Huddleston Huddle Bug are perfect examples of these.
+These baits typically involve the use of a jig head and, as such, are primarily limited to jig-like presentations.

-The second category is the worm type crawdads or "Craw Worms".

-This group has a greater number of baits which fall under its auspices.
-These baits include the Riverside Big Craw, Gambler's Guido Bug series, Berkley's Power Craw, Zoom's Big Critter Craw, and the Zipper Craw among others.
-The Craw-worm has the advantage of being fished in almost every way imaginable.
-From use as a jig trailer to duty as a flipping or pitching bait to just being fished like a Texas rigged worm, the craw worm offers the angler much more versatility than most of the realistic crawdad imitations.
+The second category is the worm-type crawdads or "Craw Worms."
+This group has a more significant number of baits that fall under its auspices.
+These baits include NetBait’s Paca Craw, Strike King Rage Craw, Berkley's Powerbait Maxscent Lil Super Trooper Craw, Zoom's Critter Craw, and the Yum Christie Craw, among others.
+The Craw worm has the advantage of being fished in almost every way imaginable.
+From use as a jig trailer to duty as a flipping or pitching bait to being fished like a Texas rigged worm, the craw worm offers the angler much more versatility than most realistic crawdad imitations.